Machine Learning the Tip of the Red Giant Branch: Introduction

-One major factor limiting theoretical studies is the run-time needed to simulate stars at the TRGB, which is typically of the order of two hours or more\footnote{Time estimate based on the run-time for the stellar structure code MESA \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019,2022arXiv220803651J} using eight cores and 10GB of memory.}.~In this work, we present a novel method to overcome this whereby a large grid ($\sim\!\!125,000$ models) with varying mass, initial helium abundance, and initial metallicity is simulated and used to train a machine learning (ML) emulator.~This emulator evaluates in milliseconds, enabling rapid sampling of parameter space.~We showcase two applications of our emulator.~First, we estimate the theoretical error on the TRGB $M_I$ by performing a Monte Carlo (MC) sampling of the parameter space.~We predict $M_I = -3.84^{+0.14}_{-0.12}$ in the LMC.~Second, we use empirical calibrations of $M_I$ in the LMC, $\omega$-Centauri, and NGC 4258 to constrain these objects' metallicity, $Z$, by using Markov Chain Monte Carlo (MCMC) sampling.~Our results are summarized in Table \ref{tbl:results}.~In the case of the LMC, we find results consistent with previous studies that use different methods.~The other two objects studied do not have reported metallicity measurements.
+We showcase two applications of our emulator.~First, we estimate the theoretical error on the TRGB $M_I$ by performing a Monte Carlo (MC) sampling of the parameter space.~We predict $M_I = -3.87^{+0.11}_{-0.08}$ in the LMC (F20).~Second, we use empirical calibrations of $M_I$ in the LMC (F20 and Y19), $\omega$-Centauri, and NGC 4258 to constrain these objects' metallicity, $Z$, by using Markov Chain Monte Carlo (MCMC) sampling.~Our results are summarized in Table \ref{tbl:results}.~For all of our objects, we find metallicities consistent with other measurements.

-A reproduction package accompanies this work and can be found at the following URL:~\url{https://zenodo.org/record/7197580}.~This includes our entire grid of models, MESA inlists needed to reproduce them, our ML emulators, and our MC and MCMC python scripts used to produce the results presented here.~
+A reproduction package \cite{dennis_mitchell_t_2022_7895972} accompanies this work and can be found at the following URL:~\url{https://zenodo.org/record/7895972}.~This includes our entire grid of models, MESA inlists needed to reproduce them, our ML emulators, and our MC and MCMC python scripts used to produce the results presented here.

 This paper is organized as follows.~In section \ref{sec:theory} we describe the grid of models used to train the ML emulator.~In section \ref{sec:ML} we describe the ML methods we use to train our emulator.~In section \ref{sec:MC} we use MC sampling to predict the theoretical TRGB $M_I$ in the LMC.~In section \ref{sec:MCMC} we use MCMC sampling to constrain the metallicity in the LMC, NGC 4258, and $\omega$-Centauri.~We discuss our results in section \ref{sec:discussion} and conclude in section \ref{sec:conc}.